Geethen/geeforec.github.io/content/post/practical-9.md

 ![](/images/prac9_f3.png)

-**Figure 1:** The area of applicability for a model that discriminated water and non-water pixels at a 10 m resolution for a heterogenous area near Hartbeespoort Dam, South Africa based on Sentinel-2 imagery.
+**Figure 1:** The area of applicability for a model that discriminated water and non-water pixels at a 10 m resolution for a heterogeneous area near Hartbeespoort Dam, South Africa based on Sentinel-2 imagery.

 The area of applicability concept is based on an experimental concept still under review and has been implemented based on the pre-print version available [here](https://arxiv.org/abs/2005.07939).